jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-07-cdc-local-dev/index.md

 ...
 ```

-The application properties are split into four sections.
+The application properties can be grouped into four sections.
 - Sink configuration
     - The sink type is set up as *pubsub*, and the address of the Pub/Sub emulator is specified as an extra.
 - Source configuration
     - The PostgreSQL source connector class is specified, followed by adding the database details.
-    - Only two tables in the *ecommerce* schema are indicated, and the output plugin and replication names are configuring as required.
+    - Only two tables in the *ecommerce* schema are included, and the output plugin and replication names are configuring as required.
-    - Note that the topic prefix (*debezium.source.topic.prefix*) is mandatory, and the Debezium server expects corresponding Pub/Sub topics named `<prefix>.<schema>.<table-name>` exist.
+    - Note that the topic prefix (*debezium.source.topic.prefix*) is mandatory, and the Debezium server expects the corresponding Pub/Sub topic exists where its name is in the `<prefix>.<schema>.<table-name>` format.
 Therefore, we need to create topics for the two tables before we start the server (if there are records already) or before we send records to the database (if there is no record).
 - Message transform
     - The change messages are simplified using a [single message transform](https://debezium.io/documentation/reference/stable/transformations/event-flattening.html).
 With this transform, the message includes only a single payload that keeps record attributes and additional message metadata as specified in `debezium.transforms.unwrap.add.fields`.
 - Log configuration